vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

 You may also want to refer to [Notes on Linux and the Terminal Environment](../c-programming/c-chap02.md) which you already read during the first week of class.

 ### Getting Started
-All the following steps assume you've already created your accounts and the connection as specified in the software setup discussed on the first day of class.
+All the following steps assume you've already created your accounts and joined the course as specified in the software setup discussed on the first day of class.
 If you haven't done this, you need to follow the instructions on the software setup page before beginning.
 See the link on the class calendar.

 Log into mimir.
 You should see a project named Lab1; click on it.
 Open this project in the Mimir IDE (button on the right hand side).
 You will probably see two windows.
 One of these is for writing your source code and one of them will be a terminal as you've seen me use during class.
 You can close the source code window for now.
 You won't need it until part 2 of the lab.